rust-hosted-langs/book/booksrc/chapter-interp-vm-design.md

 to turn that into a function that multiplies a number by 3 we'd normally have to define a second function, or lambda, `(lambda (x) (mul x 3))` and call it instead.
-However, with a simple partial function implementation we can avoid the second function definition and call `(mul 3)` directly, which will collect the function pointer for `mul` and argument `3` into a `Partial` and wait for the final argument before calling into the function `mul` with both required arguments.
+However, with a simple partial function implementation we can avoid the lambda definition and call `(mul 3)` directly, which will collect the function pointer for `mul` and argument `3` into a `Partial` and wait for the final argument before calling into the function `mul` with both required arguments.

 > ***Note:*** We can use the same struct for both closures and partial
 > functions.
 A closure is a yet-to-be-called function carrying a list of